wernerschuler/VPNs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-<strong>Create a virtual machine in Azure.</strong><br>
+<strong>(Create a virtual machine in Azure)</strong><br>
-    Go to portal.azure.com <br>
+  - Go to portal.azure.com <br>
-  Go to Virtual machines <br>
+  - Click Virtual machines <br>
-  Create new Virtual machine <br>
-  For Resource group let Azure automatically create a Resource group <br>
+  - Click Create, then Azure virtual machine<br>
-  Add a virtual machine name <br>
+  - Add a virtual machine name <br>
+  - Resource group will be created automatically <br>
-  Set region to somewhere that is different from where you live <br>
+  - Set region to somewhere that is different from where you live <br>
-  For image pick Windows 10 <br>
+  - For image pick Windows 10 Pro <br>
+  - Set the Size to 2 vcpus or more <br>
-  Set your Username and Password to something you will remember <br>
+  - Set your Username and Password to something you will remember <br>
-  Click Review + Create
+  - Click Review + Create <br>
-  After it's done validating click Create
+  - After it's done validating click Create
 </p>
 <br />